wg-lux/lx-data-models/CONTRIBUTING.md

    uploads to TestPyPI, then PyPI for tagged releases—no API tokens required.
 6. Announce in the relevant channels and update documentation badges.

+## Specific Guides
+### Importer
+Based on the example in `lx_dtypes/importer/smartie`, you can create import modules for your own datasets.
+When requesting a pull request to add a new importer, please ensure that:
+- mock data or data samples are included for testing purposes under `tests/data/your_importer_name/`
+- appropriate tests are added under `tests/importer/test_your_importer_name.py`

 ## Need Help?

 Open a discussion or issue on GitHub, or reach out to the maintainers listed in